hanief/hanief/README.md

 My name is Hanief.

-I am Senior Software Engineer at [Jakpat](https://jakpat.net).
-I mainly work with frontend stuff.
+I have multiple experiences in mobile and web fullstack development.
+But nowadays, I mainly work with frontend stuff.
 Maintaining React Native apps and building Next.js apps.